Piles - Treatment & Surgical Procedure

 - It is very important to have a correct diagnosis first.
 So ask the patient to visit a doctor for proper diagnosis.

-- If detected early, piles can be cured with medication and life style changes.
+- If detected early, piles can be cured with medication, life style changes and simple office procedures.

 - In the later stages, surgery is a must and there are various surgical procedures available to treat piles problems.